Oblation Papers & Press Oblation Olive

 Kokuyo

-Performance in the pen:
+Performance in the Pen | Cleaning

 Oblation Olive has a medium-dry flow, but it doesn’t feel like it.
 It’s well-lubricated and surprisingly comfortable to write with.
-The dryness was noticeable in the needlepoint and extra-fine nibs, but beyond that the experience was flawless.
+The dryness was noticeable in the needlepoint and extra-fine nibs, but beyond that, the experience was flawless.
 I didn’t experience any hard starts, stops, or skips during my writing, and the short time it took for the ink to flow to each nib unit was also impressive.

 The cleaning experience was also easy, and only required the standard soak and flush of the nib units and pen for the ink to wash out quickly, without any remaining color, stains, or residue left in the pen.